ZombieSocrates/brainteasers/crazyPlane_blogOutline.md

 ##Simulating a Crazy Plane
 But here comes the good news: we don't _have_ to think about the 100-passenger diagram or calculate out all the ways in which passengers' choices might be mucked up by prior randomness.
 Instead, we can move on to step 2 and let a little bit of code do that work for us.
 Here's just one way of turning this brainteaser into an easily repeatable function:

+[THINK ABOUT PASTING IN COMMENTS HERE AS WELL]
 	```python
 	import numpy as np